X

 Tax Credit Compliance Monitoring Fees

-Annual compliance monitoring fee invoices were sent to each property from “VHDAProLinkAlerts@ProLinkSolutions.com”, on Tuesday, December 5, 2023, with the calculated compliance monitoring fees.
-Check your spam folder if you have not received your invoice.
-Please do not send the compliance monitoring fee payment until the invoice has been received.
+Annual compliance monitoring fee invoices will be sent to each property from “VHDAProLinkAlerts@ProLinkSolutions.com”, on December 5, 2025, with the calculated compliance monitoring fees.
+Check your spam folder if you do not receive your invoice.

-Tax Credit properties that have not placed all buildings in service by 12/31/2023 are not required to pay compliance monitoring fees.
+Tax Credit properties that have not placed all buildings in service

 Electronic Invoice Payment Portal